arielkalman/EscaGCP/docs/SHARING_REPORTS.md

-# Sharing GCPHound Reports
+# Sharing EscaGCP Reports

 ## Overview
-GCPHound now includes a powerful export feature that creates completely self-contained HTML reports that can be easily shared with colleagues, security teams, or management without requiring any additional software or dependencies.
+EscaGCP now includes a powerful export feature that creates completely self-contained HTML reports that can be easily shared with colleagues, security teams, or management without requiring any additional software or dependencies.

 ## Creating a Standalone Report